gdiaz384/py3stringReplace/README.md

 To string replace files in a directory: (Windows)
 Basic:
->for /f "delims==" %i in ('dir *.txt /b') do py3stringReplace "%i" unlocalize.txt For dynamic rename
+>for /f "delims==" %i in ('dir *.txt /b') do py3stringReplace "%i" unlocalize.txt To dynamicly rename files:
->for /f "delims==" %i in ('dir *.txt /b') do py3stringReplace "%i" unlocalize.txt -o "%~ni.unlocalized.txt" or for in-place modification:
+>for /f "delims==" %i in ('dir *.txt /b') do py3stringReplace "%i" unlocalize.txt -o "%~ni.unlocalized.txt" For in-place modification:
 >for /f "delims==" %i in ('dir *.txt /b') do py3stringReplace "%i" unlocalize.txt -nc

 To string replace files in a directory: (OSX/Linux)
 TODO: put stuff here
 ```

-## Download:
+## Download+Install Guide:
 ```
-Latest Version: 0.1.0
+Latest Version: 0.1
-In Development: 0.1.1
+In Development: 0.2
 ```
-Click [here](//github.com/gdiaz384/py3stringReplace/releases) or on "releases" at the top to download the latest version.
+1. Click [here](//github.com/gdiaz384/py3stringReplace/releases) or on "releases" at the top to download the latest version.
+2. Extract py3stringReplace.exe from the archive of your OS/architecture.
+3. Place py3stringReplace.exe in your enviornmental path
+  - To find places to put it: >echo %path%
+4. (optional) rename it to something memorable
+5. create a text file of "match pair" values.
+See **Release Notes** and **replacementLists\unlocalize.txt** for additional information.
+6. Refer to the **Example Usage Guide** above for usage.

 ## Release Notes:

 - The replacementList.txt is made of of space-seperated match pairs.
-- A reference replacementList.txt can be found at replacementLists\unlocalize.txt
+- A reference replacementList.txt can be found at **replacementLists\unlocalize.txt**
 - A "match pair" is "theStringToReplace" and "theReplacement"
 - Examples:
   - They're they are   -means: theStringToReplace=They're, theReplacement=they are